jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 #### 🧾 Each list
 + Is sorted by ascending date by default.
 + Can be sorted in ascending or descending order by tapping on the list headers.
 Tap on a header again to toggle the sort order.
-+ For iOS 16 and newer, toggle between chart and list via the list or chart button on the navigation bar (i.e. chart button when in list view, list button when in chart view).
++ For iOS 16 and later, toggle between chart and list via the list or chart button on the navigation bar (i.e. chart button when in list view, list button when in chart view).
 + Use the date range button on the navigation bar to set the date range (via the Date Range Sheet) for data displayed in lists and charts.
 + Includes data for a date range 📆 of 1 to 3 days to now.
     + [🚀 Upgrade to the ➕Plus subscription for 1 to 6 days to now or a selected date.](http://vraasnekkeri.com/apps/)